Lukas-Netz/se-rwth.github.io/_pages/research/State-Based-Modeling.md

-A practically usable language for state-based modeling must be different from the pure theory because a concrete modeling notation, for example, allows us to denote finitely many (typically very few) states only, while the theory normally has an infinite state space.
+A practically usable language for state-based modeling must be different from the pure theory because a concrete modeling notation, for example, allows us to denote finitely many (typically very few) states only, while the underlying theory usually has an infinite state space.

 In early publications, such as [[GKR96]](#GKR96), we have discussed how a system model can describe object-oriented systems.
-Built on this experience, a complete semantic model has been created for object-oriented systems in [[BCR07b]](#BCR07b).
+We then build onto these experiences to create a complete semantic model for object-oriented systems in [[BCR07b]](#BCR07b).
 Objects, inheritance, states, method calls, stack, distribution, time as well as synchronous and asynchronous communication are completely defined and encoded into state machines.
-The theory is, therefore, suitable as semantic model for any kind of discrete systems.
-Hence, [[BCGR09a]](#BCGR09a) describes a condensed version of this system model and [[BCGR09]](#BCGR09) discusses design decisions, how to use the system model for denotational semantics -- and taming the complexity of the system model.
+The theory is, therefore, suitable as a semantic model for any kind of discrete system.
+Hence, [[BCGR09a]](#BCGR09a) describes a condensed version of this system model and [[BCGR09]](#BCGR09) discusses design decisions and how to use the system model for denotational semantics -- and taming the complexity of the system model.

-## Refinement and Refactoring of Statemachines
+## Refinement and Refactoring of State Machines

 Starting with [[PR94]](#PR94), we investigated how to use state machines to describe the abstract behavior of superclasses and refine it in subclasses.
-While the description in [[PR94]](#PR94) was rather informal, we have formalized the refinement relation in [[RK96]](#RK96) by mapping a state machine to a set of possible component behaviors based on the streams of the Focus (see [Modeling Software Architecture](/research/Software-Architecture)) theory.
+While the description in [[PR94]](#PR94) ist relatively informal, we have formalized the refinement relation in [[RK96]](#RK96) by mapping a state machine to a set of possible component behaviors based on the streams of the Focus (see [Modeling Software Architecture](/research/Software-Architecture)) theory.
-In [[Rum96]](#Rum96), constructive transformation rules for refining automata behavior are provided and proven correct.
+In [[Rum96]](#Rum96), we provide constructive transformation rules for refining automata behavior and prove their correctness.
 This theory is applied to features in [[KPR97]](#KPR97), where a feature is a sub-automaton that adapts the original behavior in a refining form, precisely clarifying where feature interaction is allowed or harmful.